Turbine Terms and Conditions of Use

 IT IS AGREED AS FOLLOWS:

 1.1 The definitions and rules of interpretation in this clause apply in this Agreement.

 “Agreement” means these terms and conditions and the applicable Service Plan from time to time.

-“Authorised Users” means those employees, agents and independent contractors of the Customer who are authorised by the Customer to use the Services and the Documentation, as further described in clause 2.2(d).
+“Authorised Users” means those employees, agents and independent contractors of the Customer who are authorised by the Customer to use the Services and the Documentation in accordance with clause 2.2.

 “Business Day” means any day which is not a Saturday, Sunday or public holiday in the UK.